joakimtrulsson/d4cr-frontend-nextjs/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Important information

+ - Please change the value of NEXT_PUBLIC_BASE_URL in the .env.local file to the customer's actual URL

 ## Known Issues

 - **Data setup for Resources:** [query PrincipleNumbers should get all resource data, including image so that principle[slug] can fetch all, also decide how to organixe the groups in resources groups]